appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/kubernetes/helm-configuration.md

 For production environments, it is recommended to set up an external, production-grade MongoDB instance.
 The recommended version is MongoDB `4.x`, with a disk size of 40GB.

-To use a external MongoDB database, you can follow the steps below:
+To use an external MongoDB database, you can follow the steps below:

 - Create individual users and passwords for each Appcircle service on the MongoDB instance.
 Each service should have its own user with distinct credentials to ensure proper access control and security.
 Below is an example of how to generate a secret with MongoDB connection strings for each service, where each user is assigned specific permissions for its corresponding service.